 Your accommodation for the night will be close to Lake Myvatn.

-Today you have options to choose from, you can either explore the Myvatn area further, take the trip to Asbyrgi canyon or you can choose an optional day tour to Askja caldera and Viti crater.
+Today you have options to choose from.
+You can explore the Myvatn area further, take the trip to Asbyrgi canyon, or you can choose an optional day tour to Askja caldera and Viti crater.

-If you didn’t get your fill of the Myvatn region the day before you can take your time and immerse yourself in the gorgeous nature of the area today.
-The lake itself is, of course, beautiful, and on the south side of it, you’ll see Skutustadagigar pseudocraters.
-Close by the lake you’ll find Dimmuborgir, or the Dark Fortress, which has gothic-looking rock formations, within it you’ll find Grjotagja hot spring cave, which some might recognise from the Game of Thrones TV show.
+If you didn't get your fill of the Myvatn region the day before, you can take your time and immerse yourself in the gorgeous nature of the area today.
+The lake itself is, of course, beautiful, and on the south side of it, you'll see Skutustadagigar pseudocraters.
+Close by the lake, you'll find Dimmuborgir, or the Dark Fortress, which has gothic-looking rock formations.
+Within it, you'll find Grjotagja hot spring cave, which some might recognize from the Game of Thrones TV show.

-On the previous day, you’ve seen three of the four attractions that make up the Diamond Circle sightseeing route; Husavik, Dettifoss and Myvatn.
-If you’d like to complete the Diamond Circle you could use your day to drive to the last stop Asbyrgi canyon, a beautiful horseshoe-shaped canyon.
+You've seen three of the four attractions that make up the Diamond Circle sightseeing route on the previous day: Husavik, Dettifoss, and Myvatn.
+If you'd like to complete the Diamond Circle, you could use your day to drive to the last stop, Asbyrgi canyon, a beautiful horseshoe-shaped canyon.